Mirasha-P/Gaming-Company-Customer-Analysis/README.md

-# Gaming Industry Customer Analysis Project
+# Gaming Industry Predictive Analysis Project

 ## Project Overview
 This project presents a comprehensive analysis of customer behavior and loyalty in the gaming industry.
 It aims to enhance understanding of customer engagement, loyalty programs, and purchasing patterns to drive data-informed business strategies.
 The analysis combines techniques from both R and Python, showcasing a multi-faceted approach to data science in the gaming sector.